alarm-redist/fifty-states/analyses/AL_cd_1990/doc_AL_cd_1990.md

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.
+We add a constraint to encourage at least one district with Black voting-age population above 40% and a Democratic vote share above 50%, in line with the Voting Rights Act.

 ## Data Sources
 Data for Alabama comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).